5calls/ios/FiveCalls/Pods/Target Support Files/Pods-FiveCalls/Pods-FiveCalls-acknowledgements.markdown

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

----
-BE AWARE: This software includes Xcode.swift from Tom Lokhorst as a whole, the copyright notice and this permission notice of the MIT license from Xcode.swift should also be included.
-See: https://github.com/tomlokhorst/Xcode.swift/blob/develop/LICENSE

 ## R.swift.Library